 Seat Selection Matters

-Many toilets don’t actually include a seat with them.
-Once again, if you’re replacing an existing toilet and you like your seat, you can usually switch them.
+Many toilets don’t include a seat with them.
+Once again, if you’re replacing an existing toilet and like your seat, you can usually switch them.
 If you can’t, there are several options on the market.
 Each one has a slightly different shape or opening shape.
 Picking one that is comfortable is important.

 How tall of a toilet should I get?

 The average height for toilets is around 15 inches.
 But anything from 15 to 19 inches is common.
 There are several on the market that offer more comfort and safety for someone who struggles to stand up and sit down.
-There are also special railings you can get to add to a lower toilet to assist in going up and down.
+There are also special railings you can get added to a lower toilet to assist in going up and down.

 Is it easy to fix a toilet?